puzzle/gitlab-ci-cd-training/content/en/docs/07/build_image.md

 Mobi builder Image hier und im .gitlab-ci.yml raus nehmen und vom Teacher angeben lassen.
 -->

   This Job builds the container image defined by the Dockerfile in your source code.
-In the real world, the resulting container image would now be pushed into a container registry for simplicity reasons, whe skip this step in our pipeline.
+In the real world, the resulting container image would now be pushed into a container registry for simplicity reasons, we skip this step in our pipeline.

 <!-- TODO